maisarahishak/Weather-App-Group-Project/README.md

 **Summary of Project**

 This is a weather app that tracks the temperature, weather, humidity, and wind speed of a certain location in Malaysia.
-Based on the default interface, the system tracks the weather deatails in Selangor.
+Based on the default interface, the system tracks the weather details in Selangor.
 There is no feature to track other location/city's weather details through the UI, so user needs to hard code the location in order to find out the weather details.

 If you want to locate another city please follow this instruction:

 Line 27:
 http.Response response = await http.get(Uri.parse('https://api.openweathermap.org/data/2.5/weather?q=Selangor&units=metric&appid=fada61b32178ac7239e001419abf4362'));

 - Change the location/city name from line 27 in main.dart
 - Delete 'Selangor' from the link and change the location to any city in Malaysia
-- E.g http.Response response = await http.get(Uri.parse('https://api.openweathermap.org/data/2.5/weather?q=**Kuala&Lumpur**&units=metric&appid=fada61b32178ac7239e001419abf4362'));
+- E.g http.Response response = await http.get(Uri.parse('https://api.openweathermap.org/data/2.5/weather?q=Kuala&Lumpur&units=metric&appid=fada61b32178ac7239e001419abf4362'));
 - From this example, the weather details from Kuala Lumpur will be displayed.

 **Objective of Project**